-You can log your volunteering hours (including the time you spend consulting with students and attending meetings) into our Volunteering Toolkit (greenwichsu.co.uk/ volunteer/ toolkit).
-Signing up is really easy and quick, and will enable you to keep a more accurate record of all the wonderful time you have put in!

-Once you're signed up as a registered volunteer, you will be able to log the skills you have gained from your volunteering experience, or even from your work placement, as well as the overall hours that you have committed.
-We encourage our volunteers to log their hours and skills regularly, to make sure that none are
+You can log your volunteering hours (including the time you spend consulting with students and attending meetings) into our Volunteering Toolkit (www. suua.co.uk/volunteer/toolkit/).
+Signing up is really easy and will enable you to keep a more accurate record of all the wonderful time you have put in!
+Once you're signed up as a registered volunteer you will be able to log the skills you have gained from your volunteering experience, or even from your work placement.
+We encourage our volunteers to log their hours and skills regularly, to make sure that none are forgotten about and not recognised.
+So make sure you keep your eye out for our prize draws!

-If you're interested in attaining even more volunteering hours, you will also be able to search for other volunteering opportunities, which can range from helping the Students' Union at Welcome. to teaching sports to kids for a charity, to helping to run a student society.
-Logging your hours on the Toolkit makes you automatically eligible for the GSCV, which has three levels, Bronze, Silver, and Gold, and is earned through logging your hours and skills.

-Being accredited with the GSCV will be something great to add to your CV, and will hopefully help you when you come to leave University and are looking to start your career!
+If you're interested in attaining even more volunteering hours, you will also be able to search for other volunteering opportunities, which can range from helping the Students' Union at Welcome, to teaching sports to kids for a charity, to helping to run a student society.
+Logging your hours on the Toolkit makes you automatically eligible for the CSCV, which has 4 levels, Bronze, Silver, Gold and Gold+, all earned through logging your hours and skills.
+Being accredited with the GSCV will be something great to add to your CV and will hopefully help you when you come to leave University and are looking to start your career!
 If successful in completing one of the GSCV levels, you will be presented with the certificate.